Patient Rights and Responsibilities

 - To be treated with dignity and respect

-- To receive accurate information about your health, mental health, and dental related concern
+- To receive accurate information about your health, mental health, and dental related concerns

 - To know the effectiveness, possible side effects and problems of all forms of treatment